Flunzmas/gym-autokey/README.md

 The procedure has been tested with python 3.8.

-1. Install the gym environment
+1. Install the gym environment (optionally within your venv or conda env)
 ```
 git clone git@github.com:Flunzmas/gym-autokey.git
 cd gym-autokey